Ettore Majorana: Case reopened in 2011 and closed

 In March 2011, Italian media reported that the Rome Attorney's Office had announced an inquiry into the statement made by a witness about meeting with Majorana in Buenos Aires in the years after World War II.
-On 7 June 2011 Italian media reported that the Carabinieri's RIS had analyzed a photograph of a man taken in Argentina in 1955, finding ten points of similarity with Majorana's face.
+On 7 June 2011 Italian media reported that the Carabinieri's Reparto Investigazioni Scientifiche (RIS) had analyzed a photograph of a man taken in Argentina in 1955, finding ten points of similarity with Majorana's face.

 On 4 February 2015, the Rome Attorney's Office released a statement declaring that Majorana had been alive between 1955 and 1959, living in Valencia, Venezuela.
 Based upon new evidence, these last findings were the foundation for the office to declare the disappearance case officially closed, having found no criminal evidence related to his disappearance, determining that it probably was a personal choice, and a presumption that he had emigrated to Venezuela.

+Presumed death

+On 17 January 2025, the civil section of the Court of Rome issued a decree, dated 19 December 2024, declaring his presumed death and establishing the date of his disappearance as the official date of death.

 Commemoration of centenary

 The year 2006 marked Majorana's centenary.

 An international conference on "Ettore Majorana's legacy and the Physics of the XXI century" was held in commemoration of the centennial of Majorana's birth in Catania, 5–6 October 2006.
 The conference proceedings with articles of highly ranked international scientists A. Bianconi, D. Brink, N. Cabibbo, R. Casalbuoni, G. Dragoni, S. Esposito, E. Fiorini, M. Inguscio, R. W. Jackiw, L. Maiani, R. Mantegna, E. Migneco, R. Petronzio, B. Preziosi, R. Pucci, E. Recami, and Antonino Zichichi have been published by POS Proceedings of Science of SISSA, edited by Andrea Rapisarda (chairman), Paolo Castorina, Francesco Catara, Salvatore Lo Nigro, Emilio Migneco, Francesco Porto, and Emanuele Rimini.

 A commemorative book of his nine collected papers, with commentary and English translations, was published by the Italian Physical Society in 2006.